boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 0.6.3 =
+* Fixed bug that showed non-activated users in group invitation list on some instances of single WP

 = 0.6.2 =
 * Fixed bug that kept group invitation member list from being populated on some non-MU setups
 * Fixed bug that kept non-admins from seeing Send Invites group tab